Who is United Way of the Mohawk Valley?

 process, United Way carefully analyzes local needs, as well as social and economic changes in the community before thoroughly reviewing the agency’s request for support.
 This process allows us to make tough, yet smart, goal-oriented decisions regarding the region's most critical needs.
 To be considered for United Way funding, each program must meet a number of important standards, including but not limited to the following; the agency must provide a human care service that meets an important need in the community, be governed by a board of volunteers, be legally recognized as a not-for-profit organization, comply with New York State (not-for-profit) audit guidelines, and operate at a reasonable cost.

 Our work doesn't stop there.
 We have a unique set of data and skillsets that allows us to identify gaps in services and emerging needs and create solutions.
-Through our initiatives are tackling the tough issues in early childhood education
+Our initiatives are tackling the tough issues and increasing access for education, financial stability, and healthy lifestyles.

 Our Local History